microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/bundler-configuration.md

     "todos": []
 },
 ```

-The shared configuration is the default configuration that is shared across all event types.
+This section of the shared config is the default config used for all event types.
 When an event is received by the bundler, the fields inside the event are matched with nested fields in the nested configuration.
 Once the right configuration is found for the given event, the default shared config is overwritten by the config for that event in the nested config.

 ### Configure by event type